-As you can see above why it is called as Star Tortoise ( due to multiple star like markings on its shell) .
+You can see from the above picture why it is called as Star Tortoise ( due to multiple star like markings on its shell) .

-it is also find in Indian pet trade although not very common when compared to Red eared Sliders. they are somewhat costly than red eared sliders about 700-800 / tortoise depending on its size and availability in your area, a bigger sized one may cost more.
+it can also be found in Indian pet trade although its not very common when compared to Red eared Sliders.
+They are somewhat costly than red eared sliders (about 700-800 / tortoise), depending on its size and availability in your area, a bigger sized tortoise may cost more.

-temperature may range from 80 to 90 degrees Fahrenheit or around 28-32 degrees Celsius although warmer temperature up to 35 degrees may be no problem if drinking and bathing area and a shade is provided in the cage. the moisture should be kept in check means do not leave the enclosure wet and moist if you see that the substrate is wet (in indoor setting) change the substrate and dry it, in outside it may not be a problem. but in India take care during the summer season especially in afternoon because the temp. may go up-to 47 degrees Celsius which may become a problem especially if the cage is outdoors, like at our place during summers the temp goes up-to 48 degrees so i would house them indoors only and limit their basking time to 1-2 hrs in the morning instead of the whole day in other seasons.
+temperature may range from 80 to 90 degrees Fahrenheit or around 28-32 degrees Celsius although warmer temperature up to 35 degrees may be no problem if drinking and bathing area and a shade is provided in the cage. the moisture should be kept in check which means that take care to not leave the enclosure wet and moist, if you see that the substrate is wet (in indoor setting) change the substrate and dry it, outside it may not be a problem.
+In India, take care during the summer season especially in afternoon because the temp. may go up-to 47 degrees Celsius which may become a problem especially if the cage is outdoors, like at our place during summers the temp goes up-to 48 degrees so I kept them indoors only and limited their basking time to 1-2 hrs in the morning instead of whole day in other seasons.

-so in outdoor setting provide them an area to bask and an area to cool themselves in shade a patch of grasses is the best for them or a small bush can also work well. in indoor settings you can do the following things which i have experimented-
+so in outdoor setting provide them an area to bask and an area to cool themselves in shade; a patch of grasses is best for them or a small bush can also work well. in indoor settings;

 1. you can either go for complete tortoise setup or Professional UV set up available online or if by chance available at your local fish store but they may be costly.